 We don’t always have that luxury, as sometimes joyfulness is aggressively projected on us.

 The concept of Toxic Positivity occurs when people try to tell themselves or others that they shouldn’t be upset.

 It is psychologically dangerous to your mental health to bulldoze through negative feelings in an attempt to force yourself to be happy.
-We know a lot about the power of gratitude and positive thinking, but it’s important not to move too far to the other side of the pendulum.
+We know a lot about the power of gratitude and positive thinking, but it’s important not to move too far to the other extreme.
 There is nothing wrong with you if you are having a strong powerful response to emotional pain and suffering.

 Happiness comes when you allow yourself to have the full range of all different emotions, positive and negative.

 This can be especially difficult during the holidays.